Craig Jones (Royal Navy officer)

-Craig Jones MBE (born 17 July 1968) is a former Royal Navy Officer and LGBT rights defender in the UK armed forces.
+Craig Jones MBE (born 17 July 1968) is a former Royal Navy Officer and LGBT+ equality advocate in the UK armed forces.
 Jones was appointed Member of the Order of the British Empire in the 2006 New Years Honours List for services to Equality and Human Rights in the Armed Forces.

 Early life and education

 Jones was born on 17 July 1968 in Bingley, West Yorkshire.
 His father was a storeman and his mother a dinner lady.
 He was educated at Bingley Grammar School prior to joining the University of Portsmouth.
 He was a member of Southampton University Royal Naval Unit in the rank of Midshipman Royal Navy Reserves between 1986 and 1989 and trained in HMS FENCER.
 Mid-way through his degree studies he was offered a Commission in the Royal Navy.